MicrosoftDocs/terminal/TerminalDocs/tutorials/new-tab-same-directory.md

 Typically, the "new tab" and "split pane" actions will always open a new tab/pane in whatever the `startingDirectory` is for that profile.
 However, on other platforms, it's common for new tabs to automatically use the working directory of the current tab as the starting directory for a new tab.
 This allows the user to quickly multitask in a single directory.

-Unfortunatly, on Windows, it's tricky to determine what the current working directory ("CWD") for a process is.
+Unfortunately, on Windows, it's tricky to determine what the current working directory ("CWD") for a process is.
 Even if we were able to look it up, not all applications actually set their CWD as they navigate.
-Notably, Windows PowerShell doesn't change it's CWD as you `cd` around the file system!
+Notably, Windows PowerShell doesn't change its CWD as you `cd` around the file system!
 Duplicating the CWD of PowerShell automatically would almost always be wrong.

 Fortunately, there's a workaround.
-Applications can emit a special escape sequence to manually tell the Terminal what the CWD should be. ently focused pane.
-If you want to customize what is set as the tab title, follow this tutorial.
+Applications can emit a special escape sequence to manually tell the Terminal what the CWD should be.

 In this tutorial, you learn how to: